Wills, Probate and LPAs

-Furthermore, if the pension is in payment and the person with the pension fund then dies, or the ex-spouse remarries, then the payments under the pension to the ex-spouse will stop.
+Whist this approach is still appropriate in some circumstances it is generally unwelcome due to the fact that it does not achieve a clean break between the parties.
+If the pension is in payment and the person with the pension fund then dies, or the ex-spouse remarries, then the payments under the pension to the ex-spouse will stop.

 Pension Sharing Orders

-As from 1stDecember 2001, the Welfare Reform & Pensions Act 1999 has provided the Court with the power to split pension rights between married couples when they either Divorce.
+Under the Welfare Reform & Pensions Act 1999 has provided the Court with the power to split pension rights between married couples when they either Divorce.
 This power also applies if the parties are seeking to Dissolve their Civil Partnership.